Mission Statement

 A musician with 40 years’ management experience.

 A retired NHS Radiographer with event organising experience.
-Former Heytesbury Parish Councillor.
+Heytesbury Parish Councillor.

 Advisors: A Chartered Architect, and Town Planner with a love for seeing buildings and places designed, used, or adapted imaginatively to generate welcome and hospitality, also an experienced fundraiser.